Eboreg/twitterhal/README.md

 `RANDOM_POST_TIMES`: TwitterHAL will post a randomly generated tweet on those points of (local) time every day.
 Default: 8:00, 16:00, and 22:00 (that is 8 AM, 4 PM and 10 PM, for those of you stuck in antiquity).

 `INCLUDE_MENTIONS`: if `True`, TwitterHAL will include _all_ mentions in its replies.
 That is, not only the @handle of the user who wrote to it, but also every user they mentioned in their tweet.
 Perhaps you should use this carefully.
 Anyway, the default is `False`.

+`BANNED_USERS`: We will never respond to, or mention, these users.
+Useful if you, for example, run two bots and don't want them to get stuck in an eternal loop responding to each other.
+(Perhaps, someday, I will figure out a clever way to detect such loops automatically.) *NB: Don't include the "@"!*

 `MEGAHAL_API["banwords"]`: you may want to set this if your bot will not be speaking English.
 Pro tip: search for a list of the ~300 most commonly used words in your language, and use those.